 Total living area: 3,075 sf

-This master suite is designed to provide an open, spacious feel and to maximize natural light and ventilation.
+This primary suite is designed to provide an open, spacious feel and to maximize natural light and ventilation.
 The bedroom and sitting room have windows on three sides of the home, which allows ample natural light and brightness throughout the day.
-Storage and function are key elements of this design, which includes two separate walk-in closets, a linen closet in the master bath, and direct access to the laundry room from the bath.
+Storage and function are key elements of this design, which includes two separate walk-in closets, a linen closet in the primary bath, and direct access to the laundry room from the bath.

 A. Entry vestibule to provide privacy